DonnyLe/cs_4100_final/README.md

 python pacman.py -p AlphaBetaAgent -l mediumClassic
 ```

-- In order to run the evaluation mode, you can run the `src\multiAgents.py` file with the option to pass in two arguments:
+#### To run the evaluation mode, you can run the `src\multiAgents.py` file with the option to pass in two arguments:
- 1. agent_type - 'Minimax' or 'AlphaBeta' (defuault: 'Minimax')
+ 1. `agent_type`: 'Minimax' or 'AlphaBeta' (default: 'Minimax')
- 2. depth - any integer value (default: 2 - should be kept small for time/space complexity)
+ 2. `depth`: any integer value (default = 2, should be kept small for time/space complexity)

-- Below are samples of the command line arguments that can be used to run each agent in evaluation mode (make sure you are in the `/src` directory!):
+Below are samples of the command line arguments that can be used to run each agent in evaluation mode (make sure you are in the `/src` directory!):

 1. Minimax Agent (Default Configuration)
 ```